leom-ufpr/CLBP_tEFAM/README.md

 # CLBP_tEFAM
 Matlab/Octave implementation of IA discrimination of Scleractinian coral species from Scanning Electronic Microscopy (SEM) images.

-Download repository into a suitable folder (this README assumes that you have cloned it into your Linux home folder):
+Download repository into a suitable folder.
+This example assumes that you have cloned it into your *nix/MacOS home folder, whose alias is `~`:
 ```
 git clone https://github.com/leom-ufpr/CLBP_tEFAM
 ```

 Scripts run in Matlab/GNU Octave.
 Matlab is paid software, Octave is freely distributed.
-Octave installation packages and intructions are in https://octave.org/download and https://wiki.octave.org/Category:Installation.
+Octave installation packages and instructions are in https://octave.org/download and https://wiki.octave.org/Category:Installation.

 Once installed, open Matlab/Octave console and install dependencies (needs to be done only **once** after installation):
 ```